tom-howard/ros/docs/com2009/assignment1/part6.md

 Once again, there is a built-in OpenCV tool that we can use to add a circle onto an image to illustrate the centroid location within the robot's viewpoint: `cv2.circle()`.
 This is how we produced the red circle that you can see in the figure above.
 You can see how this is implemented in [a complete worked example of the `object_detection.py` node](object_detection_complete) from the previous exercise. <a name="ex2b_ret"></a>

 In our case, we can't actually change the position of our robot in the z axis, so the `cz` centroid component here might not be that important to us for navigation purposes.
 We may however want to use the centroid coordinate `cy` to understand where a feature is located *horizontally* in our robot's field of vision, and use this information to turn towards it (or away from it, depending on what we are trying to achieve).
-We'll look at this in a bit more detail now.
+We can then use this as the basis for some real **closed-loop** control.

 #### :material-pen: Exercise 3: Locating image features using *Image Moments* {#ex3}